Gwindalmir/SEWorkshopTool/README.md

 1. Filename - The filename of the item.
 Use this name when referencing it for other operations.
 2. Size - This is the size of the file, in kiB (base 2 kilobytes)
 3. In Cloud - True or false if this file is actually stored on the cloud (consuming cloud storage)
-    a.
-True - File is stored on the cloud, and consuming cloud storage space
+   * True - File is stored on the cloud, and consuming cloud storage space
-	b.
-False - File is only stored locally, and is not consuming cloud storage space (deleting it won't free space)
+   * False - File is only stored locally, and is not consuming cloud storage space (deleting it won't free space)
 4. Forgotten/Deleted - True or false if the file was successfully deleted or forgotten.
-    a.
-True - File was succesfully forgotten (deleted on cloud, but still stored locally), or deleted (deleted on cloud and locally).
+   * True - File was succesfully forgotten (deleted on cloud, but still stored locally), or deleted (deleted on cloud and locally).
-    b.
-False - File was **not** succesfully forgotten or deleted.
+   * False - File was **not** succesfully forgotten or deleted.
 Check steam logs.
-	c.
-N/A - This column is not applicable to the current operation.
+   * N/A - This column is not applicable to the current operation.
 Ignore.

 ### *Deleted* vs *Forgotten*
 This naming scheme comes from the Steamworks API for [FileForget](https://partner.steamgames.com/doc/api/ISteamRemoteStorage#FileForget) and [FileDelete](https://partner.steamgames.com/doc/api/ISteamRemoteStorage#FileDelete).
-*Forget* means the file has been deleted from the cloud storage, but is still present in the local cache.
+* *Forget* means the file has been deleted from the cloud storage, but is still present in the local cache.
 This file will remain accessible in the API for the local machine only.
-*Delete* means the file has been deleted from both cloud and local storage.
+* *Delete* means the file has been deleted from both cloud and local storage.
 The file is really gone.

 To see a listing of all the files associated on your Steam cloud account:
 `SEWorkshopTool cloud --list`